Julia Thecla: Later life and legacy

 After the mid-20th century, Thecla's work was largely forgotten.
 Reasons for this included the rising interest in abstraction, and the generally lower level of attention given to women artists, particularly those not associated with men.
 In addition, she had come to be viewed by many as mentally unstable, although later researchers have disputed this characterization.
 Nonetheless, Thecla continued painting until her vision began to deteriorate in her seventies.
 In 1969, she was forced to vacate the apartment where she had lived for many years due to renovation, and in the process she lost many of her possessions and supplies.
 She stayed with friends and family for a time, but in 1971 she was moved to a nursing home, and died there in 1973.

 As of 2012, five of Thecla's works are held by the Art Institute of Chicago, although none of these are publicly displayed.
 The Chicago History Museum also owns one of Thecla's paintings.

 In 2006, 35 Thecla paintings were shown in a special exhibit at the DePaul University Art Museum.
 The museum described Thecla as a forgotten Chicago artist, saying "her ethereal and sensuous portrayal of dreams, fairytales, and planetary realms were extraordinary explorations of alternative social orders."

+In 2022, two of Julia Thecla's paintings were displayed in the Hirshhorn Museum's exhibit “Put It This Way: (Re)Visions of the Hirshhorn Collection,” including the 1952 work entitled Amorphous Ones.